Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

 We have analyzed this rule under Department of Homeland Security Management Directive 023-01, U.S. Coast Guard Environmental Planning Policy COMDTINST 5090.1 (series) and U.S. Coast Guard Environmental Planning Implementation Procedures (series) which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA)(42 U.S.C.
 4321-4370f).
-We have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule promulgates the operating regulations or procedures for drawbridges.
-Normally this action is categorically excluded from further review, under paragraph L49, of Chapter 3, Table3-1 of the U.S. Coast Guard Environmental Planning Implementation Procedures.
+We have made a determination that this action falls within a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule promulgates the operating regulations or procedures for drawbridges.
+This action is categorically excluded from further review, under paragraph L49, of Chapter 3, Table 3-1 of the U.S. Coast Guard Environmental Planning Implementation Procedures.

 Neither a Record of Environmental Consideration nor a Memorandum for the Record are required for this rule.